Jeanne Clery Compliance Statement

 colleges to update these logs within two business days of the crime report and to

 make the log available to the public during all business hours.
-Records are retained for 7 years.
+Records are retained

-Crime Statistics, Arrests, & Disciplinary Action Referral Statistics
+Crime Statistics and Arrests, & Disciplinary Action

 The links below will lead you to the Clery Reportable Crime Statistics and the Arrest

 & Disciplinary Action Referral Statistics.
+Arrests and Disciplinary Referrals must

 On-Campus Residential Fire Statistics